Evolution of cosmic filaments in the MTNG simulation: Connectivity of massive haloes across redshift

-Going beyond the well know trends of halo connectivity with mass, the large statistics of MTNG and the wide redshift range explored in this work allow us to show for the first time in a cosmological hydrodynamical simulation, that halo connectivity consistently decreases from early to late times.
+Going beyond the well know trends of halo connectivity with mass, the large statistics of MTNG and the wide redshift range explored in this work allow us to clearly show that halo connectivity consistently decreases from early to late times.
 Indeed, for all masses, the $z=0$ connectivity values (purple curve) are always lower than the $z=1$ ones (in red), which in turn are lower compared to the $z=2$ ones (in yellow), and so on.
 These results match the theoretical predictions of \cite{Codis2018} (see their Figs.~19 and 23), and are explained by both the non-linear growth of cosmic structures (causing a decrease of $\kappa$ in the increasingly non-Gaussian fields of the late Universe), and the action of dark energy (DE).
 Powering the increased expansion of voids at late times, DE can also act on the merging and disconnection of cosmic filaments \citep[see e.g.][]{Cadiou2020_mergingpeaks}, thus effectively reducing the connectivity of haloes with respect to the early Universe.

-This exploration of halo connectivity as a function of mass and redshift was a natural outcome of the filaments robustness checks performed in the previous section.
-Additional studies should be performed in order to gain more insight on the evolution of connectivity across cosmic time, by, e.g., focusing on specific ranges of halo masses to better interpret the observed `elbow' at early times, or by analysing how these trends change with different DE models.
+This exploration of halo connectivity as a function of mass and redshift was a natural outcome of the filaments' robustness checks performed in the previous section.
+Additional studies should be performed in order to gain more insight on the evolution of connectivity across cosmic time, by, for instance, focusing on specific ranges of halo masses to better interpret the observed `elbow' at early times, or by analysing how these trends change with different DE models.
 This is however beyond the scope of this paper, whose main goal is to understand the evolution of cosmic web filaments, in particular of their lengths and densities, as presented in the next sections.